 We could make the argument that in certain contexts, like an address, it is text.
 In others, when we are judging distance in blocks it feels like a number.
 So how do we decide?

 The answer is by really thinking about what we want to do with the data.
 If we want to capitalize all of the words in the string, to mail a letter (which I admit, sounds awful), we should keep the data in the format of a string.

 What if we are trying to ask if a number in that string is larger than another number?
 For example, a restaurant that only delivers food below 22nd street might use a program to write something like:

 34 < 22 # False

 But would a method like less than (

 < ) work with a string?
 Does it make sense for a string or text to answer whether it is less than or greater than a number?
 Trying things is free, so let's give it a shot.

 Well, now we know for sure.
-So, if we want to help our restaurant with deliveries, we should convert from a string to a number and then make the comparison.
+Comparing a string and number results in an error.
+So, if we want to help our restaurant with deliveries, we should convert our number from a string to a number and then make the comparison.

 int('34') < 22 # False